pokergeist/Cap-Touch-Switch/readme.md

 ## Battery Options

-A JST XH socket has been added to provide the option of using an alternate battery pack.
+Provisions for JST XH and PH headers have been added to facilitate the option of using an alternate battery pack.
+The 2.5mm pitch XH connectors handle bigger wire and are easier to crimp.
+The 2.0mm pitch PH connectors are common and can be plugged into Feather style microcontroller boards.
 Because the voltages vary different values for R1 may be necessary.

 | Batteries Used                             | Max/Nom/Min Voltages |
 | ------------------------------------------ | :------------------: |